lucasgrisiq/procRISCV/README.md

 After that, run *montador_dados.py*

 ## Run
-To start the simulation you should open the project on the Quartus Software and run the script `do Script`
+To start the simulation you should open the project on the ModelSim Software and run the script `do Script`

 ## Instruction Set
 ![alt text](https://raw.githubusercontent.com/lucasgrisiq/procRISCV/master/imageMaps/spec/instSet1.png)